Hardikmdn/Face_Detection/README.md

 - **YOLOv5**: Implemented for its superior speed (approximately 4.8x faster than MTCNN) and better performance in challenging conditions like poor lighting and partial occlusions.
 This makes it ideal for real-time applications.

-The performance comparison between these detectors is visualized in the `detector_performance_visualization.py` module, which demonstrates the trade-offs between speed and accuracy.
+The performance comparison between these detectors is visualized in the `detector_performance_visualization.py` module, demonstrating the trade-offs between speed and accuracy.

 ### Recognition Architecture